-10 Words and Phrases That Should Be Banished in 2022
+10 Words and Phrases We Should All Stop Saying in 2023

 Let's do a deep dive, shall we?
 Here's why these words and phrases made Lake Superior State University's annual banished list.

 Communication is a tricky thing.
 You may say something you think is crystal-clear, or perfectly summarizes your point, only to leave your recipient confused—or annoyed.
 We abide by key grammar rules when writing, so why shouldn’t we follow key communication rules, too?
 One of those rules: Mean what you say, and say what you mean.
 That means cutting the fluff, even if you’re itching to use funny or fancy words.

 Looking for word fluff to ditch?
 Consider the 10 words and phrases below.
 Each year, Lake Superior State University (LSSU) releases a cheeky list of words and phrases that should be banished due to misuse, overuse and uselessness.
 According to LSSU’s website, this annual tradition, started in 1976, aims to “uphold, protect, and support excellence in language by encouraging avoidance of words and terms that are overworked, redundant, oxymoronic, clichéd, illogical, nonsensical—and otherwise ineffective, baffling, or irritating.”
 This year’s list was whittled down from more than 1,500 global nominations throughout 2022.
 Read on to see which words and phrases made the list of words to avoid in 2023, and why.